Creamy, crunchy, and tangy - this Best Coleslaw for Pulled Pork stays crisp and pairs perfectly with BBQ or pulled pork sandwiches.

 Chill and Serve

-Coleslaw is the quintessential side dish recipe to go with pulled pork.
-But there are so many other easy sides that are the perfect compliment.
-Here's a few of our favorites:
+Coleslaw is the quintessential side dish to go with pulled pork.
+But there are so many other easy sides that are the perfect complement.
+Here are a few of our favorites:

 coleslaw